Welcome to the new SUM students

-We wish Marit, Nathavat and the rest of the students welcome to SUM, and hope you will enjoy your studies!
+We wish Alex, Ingrid, Roman and the rest of the new students welcome to SUM!